michelderu/wikipedia-pulsar-astra/README.md

 ```

 ### Load the Vectorize Function
-The vectorize function is already packaged up and available in the `pulsar-functions/vectorize-function` folder.
+The vectorize function is already packaged up in a zip-file and available in the `pulsar-functions/vectorize-function` folder.

 ⚠️ First, copy the `create-config.yaml.example` file to `create-config.yaml`.
 Then open it and:
 - Update the `tenant` and `namespace` to the name of the tenant you created earlier.